News page specific

 While the use of graphene in electronics has been in the experimental phase for years, it’s only recently that scalable production has been achieved.
 An industry deep-dive from McKinsey estimates that graphene will become a $70B market in semiconductors by 2030.

-A complete tour of Cardea’s production facilities and production process can be seen below here.
+A tour of Cardea’s production facilities and production process can be seen below.

 Webinar with the Graphene Council

-This Thursday - August 18, 2022 – the Graphene Council will release a prerecorded webinar, featuring Cardea’s CTO, Brett Goldsmith, who elaborates on this topic as well as being part of setting the standards for the use of graphene in electronics.
-The recording will be available via thegraphenecouncil.org
+This Thursday – August 18, 2022 – the Graphene Council will release a pre-recorded webinar, featuring Cardea’s CTO, Brett Goldsmith, who elaborates on this topic as well as being part of setting the standards for the use of graphene in electronics.
+The recording is available on YouTube